simSmulders/homework-week1/README.md

 ## Section 1.
 Creating the hero object

-Follow the tests in the browser
+Follow the tests in the browser.
+DONE

 ## Section 2.
 Implementing the basic game logic and UI

 **The functions you will be defining are already being called by the test file.** It will complain in the console if they are not working correctly yet.
+DONE

 **note:** You could implement this game logic in many other ways.
 But in order for the tests to guide you the instructions are very specific.

 ## Section 3.
 CSS

 - Link an external stylesheet and make all the pictures the same size.
+DONE

 ## Section 4 - Bonus: Show me what you got

 - Write `displayStats` function that writes your hero's name, health, weapontype, weapon damage to the page.
-Call it at the end of your script
+Call it at the end of your script.
+SORT OF DONE

 - Create a form that allow users to change the name of their hero.
+FORM CREATED, NOT YET FUNCTIONING

 - Call `displayStats` when some data of the hero has change to update the page.
+STILL OPEN

 - Implement fighting an enemy. (how you do it is up to you!)
+STILL OPEN.
+I WANTED TO MAKE AN RANDOMIZER WHICH WOULD RANDOMIZE THE ATTACKS OF EITHER THE HERO AND THE ENEMY.
+EACH ATTACK WOULD TAKE DE AMOUNT OF ENERGY OF THE OPPONENT EQUAL TO THE DAMAGE OF THE WEAPON USED.

-- When an enemy or weapon gets clicked it gets deleted from the page
+- When an enemy or weapon gets clicked it gets deleted from the page.
+STILL OPEN